-Angel Taxi in Moscow is a leading taxi dispatching service with fixed prices with over 1500 drivers in Moscow and Moscow region and over 300 drivers in St. Petersburg.
-Angel Taxi in Moscow caters to private and corporate clients and marked its 6th anniversary in 2013.
+Angel Taxi in Moscow is a leading taxi dispatching service with fixed prices with over 1500 drivers in Moscow and Moscow region since 2008.

-Taxi in Moscow differs from taxi in St. Petersburg as the overwhelming majority of companies operating taxi in Moscow charge per hour rather than by mileage, which might make your trip by taxi in Moscow a pricy one in notorious traffic jams.
+Taxi in Moscow differs from taxi in St. Petersburg as most companies operating taxi in Moscow charge per hour rather than by mileage, which might make your trip by taxi in Moscow a pricy one in notorious traffic jams.
 Angel Taxi in Moscow does not charge by time, we charge by kilometer.
-It means our fixed taxi in Moscow will not change due to traffic jams.
+It means our fixed taxi fares in Moscow will not change due to traffic jams.
 You pay what you have heard when you call us unless you change the route or the driver awaits for you more than 10 gratis minutes.

 Angel Taxi is a leader in charge-per-km sector in Moscow taxi business.
-The name comes from the founder's experience in heading Noginsk-based Bogorodsk Cathedral's pilgrimage service (Άγγελος = Messenger in Greek).
-The name works wonders.
+The name comes from the founder's experience in launching the pilgrimage service in Epiphany Cathedral in the town of Bogorodsk (town of 'Mother of God' in English).
+The settlement dates back to the late 14 century. Άγγελος (Angel) is Messenger in Greek.
 Clients are quite enthusiastic about Angel Taxi.

-We accept Visa and MasterCard as payment for taxi but only if you let us know of your intention to pay for taxi by Visa and MasterCard in advance.
-If you want to pay for taxi with Visa or MasterCard, please book taxi in Moscow in advance.
+We accept Visa and MasterCard as payment for taxi in Moscow but only if you let us know in advance that you want to pay for taxi by Visa and MasterCard.

 Are Russians friendly?

 In general, Russians are very serious about smiling (what an oxymoron!).
 In Russia, a smile is a deliberate, intentional face expression, hardly ever automatic as it is in the West.
-While the phrase ‘Kak dela?’ (“How are you doing?”) is becoming more automatic (Russians over the Soviet decades were less serious about speech) while still demonstrating a great deal of interest, flashing a smile is more of an attribute of certain jobs (models, waiters, sales assistants) and certain age.
+While the phrase ‘Kak dela?’ (“How are you doing?”) has become more automatic (Russians over the decades of propoganda have become less serious about speech) while still demonstrating a great deal of interest, flashing a smile is more of an attribute of certain jobs (models, waiters, sales assistants) and certain age.

 Strangers smiling at you are still considered as someone unusual while in Soviet years it triggered even suspicion.
 Unsmiling faces are characteristic of Russians.
-While in Europe and USA smiling is polite, especially in the service industry (East included), in Russia smiling shows you like the person or at least know them.
+While in Europe and USA smiling is polite, especially in the service industry, in Russia smiling shows you like the person or at least know them.